Skip to content

 Why jackin'?

-But there’s a catch: these agents are most productive when they run without guardrails.
+But there’s a catch: every modern agent runtime is most productive when it runs without guardrails.

-The problem is what “doing things” means on your host machine:
+What “doing things” actually means on your host:

 • The agent can read every file on your filesystem — your SSH keys, your .env files, your browser cookies